SamTheSomebody/slot-game-hackathon/README.md

-# TwistGaming Takehome: 5x3 Slot Game
+# 5x3 Slot Game take home for a successful job interview

 The console provides insight into the game's internal processes.
 You may notice several instances where sprite sheets are reported as "not found" during loading; this is expected behavior.
 Optimizing sprite sheet layouts was considered out of scope for this project.
 The current fallback logic attempts to load a single sprite sheet type (if available); failing that, it tries loading multiple types until a failure occurs.